 - Loading Artist comic (Life Support) has a father sitting by his son's bedside as the boy lays there motionless.
 The father says he can't bear it anymore and reaches behind the bed.
 Saying "Please forgive me", he pulls the plug.
 Subverted.
 He actually unplugged the boy's laptop which he was fixated on to the point of catatonia.

-- Family Guy: In "Coma Guy", Peter ends up on life support after a car accident.
+- In "Coma Guy", Peter ends up on life support after a car accident.
 Lois, after a long struggle with herself, decides to pull the plug.
-Immediately after, Peter suddenly springs back to life, and the rest of the episode is dedicated to Peter being outraged at Lois was going to let him die.
+Immediately after, Peter suddenly springs back to life, and the rest of the episode is dedicated to Peter being outraged that Lois was going to let him die.

 - A cutaway in one episode had Brian try to fulfill a dying woman's request to do this, but she claims to be shocked that he was willing to follow through, albeit hesitantly, and call for security.
 Brian quickly leaves, calling her crazy.